Find Affordable College Courses

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $322.

 Southern Illinois University Carbondale did quite well in this year’s ranking of the most popular places for radio, television and digital communication students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the small city of Carbondale, SIUC is a public college with a large student population.
+Located in the city of Carbondale, SIUC is a public college with a fairly large student population.

 Women make up 29% of the digital communication majors at the school.